The Barracuda Application Server includes the Barracuda Embedded Web Server.

 The Barracuda Embedded Web Server offers authentication for completely secure remote device management.

 Proven, Stable Technology

 The Barracuda Embedded Web Server has been ported and tested with many popular embedded operating systems, including INTEGRITY and µ-velOSity (Green Hills Software), VxWorks (Wind River), Azure RTOS, QNX (QNX Software Systems), Embedded Linux, Windows CE, embOS (SEGGER), SMX (Micro Digital), and MQX (Freescale), and can easily be ported to other operating systems as needed.

 Full Support for Key Standards and Protocols

-Despite its name, the Barracuda Web Server can act as an embeddable application server that is specifically designed to function as a framework for running server-based applications.
+Despite its name, the Barracuda Embedded Web Server can act as an embeddable application server that is specifically designed to function as a framework for running server-based applications.

-Developing server-based applications using the Barracuda Web Server is typically done in C/C++ or by using C Server Pages.
-C Server Pages make it possible to insert C or C++ code into HTML template files by using special tags.
-The technology is similar to other server-side technologies such as JSP, PHP, ASP, etc. The Barracuda Web Server software development kit (SDK) provides a number of host tools that compile and link CSP files.
-The tools function similarly to a compiler or cross-compiler, and convert the C Server Pages files to either C or C++ code and to data files.
+Developing server-based applications using the Barracuda Embedded Web Server is typically done in C/C++ or by using C Server Pages.
+C Server Pages makes it possible to insert C or C++ code into HTML template files by using special tags.
+The technology is similar to other server-side technologies such as JSP, PHP, ASP, etc. The Barracuda Embedded Web Server software development kit (SDK) provides a number of host tools that compile and link CSP files.
+The tools function similarly to a compiler or cross-compiler and convert the C Server Pages files to either C or C++ code and to data files.
 A special linker combines all the data files into one file, which is then embedded in your application.
 The produced C/C++ code is compiled using your standard C/C++ (cross) compiler and the code is then linked with your application.